Private Cloud 101 for Law Firms

 • Practice Panther

-The advantages of web-based software is that there is no server required, and no dealing with backups, security, repairs and other IT headaches.
+The advantage of web-based software is that no server is required.
+There’s no dealing with backups, security, repairs, and other IT headaches.
 Web-based software is also inherently accessible from anywhere.

 So if web-based software provides the benefits of the cloud (ease of use, no IT to manage, work from anywhere), does that mean that a law firm has to choose between the advantages of the cloud and the functionality they need in their legal software?